oaklandsok/oaklandsok.github.io/web/content/main.md

 Since 2010, the IEEE Symposium on Security and Privacy ("Oakland" conference) has included papers on _Systematization of Knowledge_ (SoK).
+This paper track grew out of discussions at the <a href="https://sos.cs.virginia.edu"><em>NSF/IARPA/NSA Workshop on the Science of Security</em></a> held at the Claremont Resort in November 2008.

 This site collects (and attempts to systematize!) all the Oakland SoK papers.

    <table>